WhichBrowser/Parser-PHP/README.md

 ### The version object

-The `version` object is used for the `version` property of the `browser`, `engine` and `os` object and contains a number of properties and functions.
-If a property is not applicable in this situation it will be undefined.
+The `Version` object is used for the `version` property of the `browser`, `engine` and `os` object and contains a number of properties and functions.
+If a property is not applicable in this situation it will be null.

 **Properties:**